-Ed Sheeran’s ‘Shape Of You’: Is 2017 New Song About Girlfriend Cherry Seaborn?
+Ed Sheeran’s ‘Shape Of You’: Is New 2017 Song About Girlfriend Cherry Seaborn?

-Everybody is going crazy about Ed Sheeran’s “Shape of You.”
-The 2017 new song has interesting lines.
-The romantic lyrics have made people wonder if the song is about his girlfriend Cherry Seaborn.
-First of all, let’s know more about Cherry.
+Everybody is going crazy about Ed Sheeran’s “Shape of You,” and the new 2017 song certainly has interesting lines.
+The romantic lyrics have made people wonder if the song is about his girlfriend, Cherry Seaborn.
+First of all, let’s learn more about Cherry.

 Ed Sheeran ‘ready to have children’ with girlfriend Cherry Seaborn https://t.co/X3BD8l287b pic.twitter.com/XfikTDiWkD